pixelgrade/guides/components/index.md

 $location = pixelgrade_set_location( 'map', true );
 ```

 Now **what do we do with this location**, and its stamps?
 We pass them to the template tags and action hooks!
 What did you think we would?
-This way a component or some logic in our theme could behave accordingly - information is power.
+This way a component or some logic in our theme could behave accordingly - **information is power.**

-As you feverishly focused on the code snippets above, you've surely noticed some template tags like `pixelgrade_get_location` or `pixelgrade_set_location`.
-These are **our components template tags.**
+As you've feverishly focused on the code snippets above, you've surely noticed some template tags like `pixelgrade_get_location` or `pixelgrade_set_location`.
+These are **our component template tags.**

 So, besides each individual component, we have a set of **helper template tags** that are used by all, including the theme.
 Due to this reason, **the `components/pixelgrade_template-tags.php` file should not be missing from any theme.** It would be a shame if we couldn't use those lovely standardized theme templates when we don't have any components, right?